mora-lab/TC-DATABASE_shiny/Docker-and-VirtualBox.md

     moralab/copd-shiny
 ```

-After you run it, you can check:
+> 3. After running it, you can check:
 - The **time-course database**:  [http://localhost:7474](http://localhost:7474) with account `neo4j` with password `neo4j`.
 - The **COPD-shiny**: [http://localhost:3838](http://localhost:3838).
 - The **RStudio-server**: [http://localhost:8787](http://localhost:8787) with account `rstudio` with password `rstudio`.

-# VirtualBox for TC-DATABASE
+## VirtualBox TC-DATABASE:

+> If you need help to install VirtualBox, check [here](https://github.com/mora-lab/installing/tree/main/virtualbox)

-This virtualBox based on Ubuntu 20.04 locates at https://zenodo.org/deposit/5606999.
+> 4. This VirtualBox implementation is based on Ubuntu 20.04 and can be downloaded from: https://zenodo.org/deposit/5606999.

-The user and password for administrator of this virtualBox are:
+> 5. The administrator user and password for this VirtualBox are:
 User: `moralab`
 Password: `moralab`

-After you start this VirtualBox, you can directly open the Firefox browser to visit TC-DATABASE_shiny .
+> 6. After starting this VirtualBox, you can directly open the Firefox browser to visit TC-DATABASE_shiny .

-- The time-course database: http://localhost:7474 with account `neo4j` with password `neo4j`.
+- The time-course database: http://localhost:7474 using the account `neo4j` and password `neo4j`.
 - The COPD-shiny: http://localhost:3838/copd_shiny/.

+*Last updated: Oct.31st, 2021*